waku-org/nwaku/docs/tutorial/Pre-requisites of running a Waku node.md

 In this tutotial you will learn how to:
 1. Create Goerli Ethereum Account and obtain its private key.
 2. Obtain Goerli Ethers from faucet.
-3. Setting up a hosted node on Goerli Testnet using Infura.
+3. Set up a hosted node on Goerli Testnet using Infura.

 If you already have an Ethereum account with sufficient ethers on the Goerli testnet then you can skip the first two sections.
 ## Creating Goerli Ethereum Account and obtaining its private key